 - There was a Ghost in the Shell villain that used a gun that fired rolls of coins.
 She was a socialist making a political statement, intending to murder a stock market shark who used most of his profits to surround himself with gold bullion, thus intending to give him an ironic death.

 - Happened in manga and anime of Kochikame.
-Ryotsu manage to get into a central police computer and change his bonus salary to a ridiculous amount and lump amounts to his co-officers.
-Later while he's on pursuit by the police and local store-owners whom he owes money to, he has to throw some of his cash at the crowd to hold them off.
+Ryotsu manage to manipulate the bonus payroll system on the computer to give himself a ridiculous amount.
+Later while he's on pursuit by the police and local store-owners whom he owes money to, he throws some of his cash at the crowd to hold them off.

 - In A Certain Magical Index and A Certain Scientific Railgun, Mikoto Misaka's signature Railgun attack has her use her electrical powers to propel a coin at several times the speed of sound.
 Of course, she can use anything made of metal for this, but coins are convenient.